Skip to Main Content

 Generally, Web of Science and Scopus offer good coverage of sciences and social sciences, with less emphasis on humanities.
 Google Scholar covers all disciplines equally well, and captures 'grey literature' such as policy papers and technical reports in addition to journals.
 But the criteria for inclusion in Google Scholar are not wholly transparent.

-Traditionally, bibliometrics has set a strong focus on citations to evidence research strengths.
-However, publication practices differ across disciplines, making citations an unreliable indicator for comparison across research fields.
-Field-weighted metrics, such as the Field-Weighted Citation Impact on Scopus and SciVal, are better indicators of citation performance when multiple disciplines are compared.
+Traditionally, bibliometrics focus on citations to evidence research strengths.
+However, publication practices vary across disciplines, making citations unreliable for comparisons across research fields.
+Field-weighted metrics, such as the Field-Weighted Citation Impact or the Source Normalised Impact per Paper on Scopus and SciVal, are better indicators when multiple disciplines are compared.

-Although citations are a common impact indicator within the research world, they cannot reflect the impact of our work outside the academic realm.
+Although citations are a common impact indicator, they only reflect one dimension academic reach and can't reflect the impact of research outside academia.

-Especially when working in a more applied field, we cannot rely on citations to measure the impact of research.
+Especially for more applied field, citations are not a useful indicator of research impact.
 Policy or patents mentions, software and data downloads, views in online databases, other altmetrics (news mentions, tweets, blogs) and code forks might be more useful, depending on the aims of your research.

 Where to find the data